regulad/regulib/README.md

 You may run into version conflicts if you use other libraries that depend on different versions of Kotlin or other libraries.
 Check the `gradle/libs.versions.toml` for the versions of dependencies ReguLib relies on.

+Due to the size of the libraries, it is highly recommended to set up ProGuard rules to remove unused code.